 Image Source: Pixabay

-Savoya’s longest tenured employee next to founder Robert Dobrient, Ms. Gleason currently serves as Savoya’s Executive Vice President of Process Improvement.
+Savoya’s longest tenured employee next to founder Robert Dobrient, Ms. Gleason currently serves as Savoya’s Chief Operating Officer.
 As a thought leader in the travel industry, she shares high-level insight into research, trends and other new developments affecting the space.